What is Vendor Evaluation Scorecard?

 โ Ignoring total cost of ownership

-The cheapest licence often becomes the most expensive choice when hidden implementation, training, and customisation costs are included.
-Model 3-year TCO, not annual licence cost.
+The cheapest license often becomes the most expensive choice when hidden implementation, training, and customization costs are included.
+Model 3-year TCO, not annual license cost.

 โ Skipping reference checks